Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, reflecting on the day's discussions with Marcus.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of society?"
+Can we truly balance innovation with the needs of society?
+I fear that without proper safeguards, we might create a system that exacerbates existing inequalities."

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*